-Three months ago I wrote about Claude Code automation, and the AI coding landscape has completely lost its mind since then.
+The AI coding landscape has completely lost its mind since I first wrote this.
 New tools drop daily, my LinkedIn feed is a graveyard of “revolutionary AI breakthroughs,” and yet here I am, still using Claude Code like it’s my favorite hoodie.

 You know, the one you wear even though it has that weird stain from that time you tried to eat spaghetti while coding.
 Don’t judge me.